Healing with Magnets

 So why can't this limited success with magnets be carried over into the alternative medicine version of magnetic therapy?
 Well it could be, but unfortunately magnetic therapists refuse to use the same tools that conventional medicine uses.
 They replace the highly specialised, expensive, powerful, pulsed electromagnets with simple, cheap, weak, static magnets.
 They can't even treat the few aliments that conventional medicine can, yet they have the nerve to claim that their el' cheapo magnets actually have more curative powers than those of conventional medicine.

 They try and convince you that since magnetic fields are a valid part of conventional medicine, supported by scientific research, clinical studies etc, that the use of their souped-up fridge magnets will give you the same health benefits, without the expense.
 They refuse to highlight the fact that they are comparing apples with oranges, that their magnets perform very differently to those used by hospitals.
-Remember that electromagnets produce electric fields whereas ordinary magnets do not.
-A lot of modern technology uses electromagnets, eg TVs, and if all electromagnets were replaced with ordinary magnets they simply wouldn't work.
-Magnets and electromagnets are not interchangeable.
+Remember that electromagnets produce varying, switchable magnetic fields whereas ordinary magnets do not.
+A lot of modern technology uses electromagnets, eg TVs, and if all electromagnets were replaced with ordinary magnets whose magnetic fields remain static, they simply wouldn't work.
+Magnets and electromagnets are not always interchangeable.

 So let's recap because this is extremely important: